kjspies/worldsfaircomics/pages/locations.md

 ---
-title: Fairs
+title: Locations
 layout: cloud
-permalink: /theworldsfairs.html
+permalink: /locations.html
 # Default locations page is configured in "_data/theme.yml"
 # leave cloud-fields as "site.data.theme.locations-fields"
 # a cloud visualization will be added below the content in this file
-cloud-fields: site.data.theme.fair-fields
+cloud-fields: site.data.theme.locations-fields
 ---

-## Select A World's Fair
+## Browse Locations

 Use this word cloud visualization to browse locations.
 Word size is determined by frequency and all words link to a corresponding collection search.